 7 Steps to Take After a Car Accident

 If you’re hurt, seek medical treatment.
 You should always be evaluated at an emergency room if you suffer a serious trauma or head injury in a car accident.
-In instances involving sprain and strain or whiplash injuries, you should make an appointment with your primary care physician or an orthopedic doctor as soon as possible.
-Following an accident, your health should always be your number one priority.
-If you later choose to make a claim for your injuries, your medical records will be crucial evidence that can be used to support your claim.
+Following an accident, your health should be your number one priority.
+If you later choose to make a claim for your injuries, your medical records can be used as evidence to support your claim.

 Record Important Information.
 Try to collect as much information as you can after a car accident.
-Write down the names, telephone numbers, addresses and insurance information of other drivers involved in the accident.
-If there are independent witnesses, take their names, addresses and telephone numbers.
+Write down the names, telephone numbers, addresses and insurance information of other drivers.
+If there are witnesses, take their names, addresses and telephone numbers.
 Record the make, model, color and tag number of all vehicles involved.